nf-core/taxprofiler/docs/output.md

 The output logs are saved in the output folder and are part of MultiQC report.You do not normally need to check these manually.

 You will only find the `.fastq` files in the results directory if you provide ` --save_preprocessed_reads`.
+Alternatively, if you wish only to have the 'final' reads that go into classification/profiling (i.e., that may have additional processing), do not specify this flag but rather specify `--save_analysis_ready_reads`, in which case the reads will be in the folder `analysis_ready_reads`

 > ⚠️ We do **not** recommend using Porechop if you are already trimming the adapters with ONT's basecaller Guppy.